zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

       <copy>./01_register_audit_trail.sh</copy>
       ````

-3. The second script will list the Audit Trails for the `pdb1` pluggable database<br>
+3. The second script will list the Audit Trails for the `pdb1` pluggable database
 You should see one row returned for the Unified Audit Trail and the output from the script should look similar to this:

      ![](./images/verify_audit_trail01.png)